pondichys/void-setup/void-btrfs.md

-# Arch-like installation of Void Linux with full disk encryption and btrfs
+# Arch-like installation of Void Linux with btrfs
 This procedure describes how to install Void Linux using an archlinux like experience booting from the XFCE live iso.

 ## Get the ISO image